 On or around 1760, Stewart Hadskis opened an iron foundry in Commercial Court.
 He made pots and pans as well as other implements.
 The business was carried out by the Hadskis family until 1798.
-In keeping with the rich history of the building, we have created Hadskis.
+In keeping with the rich history of the building, Hadskis was created.

 Directions to Hadskis